-I was re-introduced to the Alpha course about 5 years ago.
+I was re-introduced to the Alpha course in 2012.
 I was meeting with the senior pastor of Coastal Church, Dave Koop, to seek his advice about church planting.
 Dave told me “you would be stupid not to run Alpha.”
 I remember thinking, “Really?
 That weird cartoon dude carrying a question mark?”
 I was torn.
 What next?
 Start preaching in a Hawaiian t-shirt?
 (Okay, maybe I’m still not over it).

 Fortunately, I trusted Dave so I took his advice and I decided to run it.
 I’m am so glad that I did.
 Alpha has never unfolded the way I expect it to.
 It always surprises me.